-Dr Bruce Campbell is the former Chief Operating Officer of the NZ Plant and Food Research.
+Dr Bruce Campbell is the former Chief Operating Officer of Plant & Food Research in New Zealand.

-Dr Campbell led a team of more than 100 scientists who conducted an intensive screening program leading to the discovery of a SunGold kiwi variety tolerant to PSA.
+Dr Campbell led a team of more than 100 scientists who conducted an intensive screening program leading to the discovery of a SunGold kiwifruit variety tolerant to Psa.

-In 2018, Dr Campbell received the NZ Prime Minister’s science award for his leading role in the development of the SunGold variety.
+In 2018, Dr Campbell received the NZ Prime Minister’s Science Prize for his leading role in the development of the SunGold variety.